RNCryptor/RNCryptor/README.md

 Provides an easy-to-use, Objective-C interface to the AES functionality of CommonCrypto.
 Simplifies correct handling of password stretching (PBKDF2), salting, and IV.
-For more information on these terms, see ["Properly encrypting with AES with CommonCrypto."](http://robnapier.net/blog/aes-commoncrypto-564) Also includes automatic HMAC handling to integrity-check messages.
+For more information on these terms, see ["Properly encrypting with AES with CommonCrypto,"](http://robnapier.net/blog/aes-commoncrypto-564) and [iOS 5 Programming Pushing the Limits](http://iosptl.com), Chapter 11.
+Also includes automatic HMAC handling to integrity-check messages.

 `RNCryptor` is immutable, stateless and thread-safe.
 A given cryptor object may be used simultaneously on multiple threads, and can be reused to encrypt or decrypt an arbitrary number of independent messages.